Carrefour: Africa

 The retailer is the anchor client of The Hub Karen Mall where it opened its first Kenyan store in May 2016.
 A second outlet was opened at Two Rivers Mall in March 2017, soon followed by a third store the Thika Road Mall in November 2017.
 The fourth outlet was opened at the Junction Mall along Ngong Road in January 2018; the fifth at Sarit Center in April 2018.

 In June 2020, Carrefour opened a new store along Uhuru Highway.
 In September 2020, Carrefour announced plans to continue its expansion efforts by opening three branches in the coastal city of Mombasa.
 In May 2021 it opened another branch of Carrefour Market in Garden City Mall along the Thika superhighway.
 It also has a branch at Westgate Mall previously occupied by ShopRite.

 Carrefour has 28 outlets in Kenya, largely located in the suburbs of Nairobi.
-The retailer's expansion into Kenya has benefited from the failure of previously dominant supermarket chains such as Nakumatt and Uchumi as Carrefour rushed in to occupy the retail spaces and market share they vacated.
+The retailer's expansion into Kenya has benefited from the failure of previously dominant supermarket chains such as Nakumatt and Uchumi as Carrefour rushed in to occupy the retail spaces and market share it vacated.